Dict¶

 iter_items() -> Iter[tuple[K, V]]

-Return a Iter of the dict's items.
+Return an Iter of the dict's items.

 >>> import pyochain as pc